Konami Hyper Soccer: Reception

 Konami Hyper Soccer garnered mixed reception from critics at release.
 Video Games Martin Gaksch found Hyper Soccer to be an above-average sports game, criticizing its audiovisual department and aspects such as player-controlled teammates not being highlighted, as well as the inability to adjust play time, stating that "halfway demanding footballers will not be happy with it".
-In a similar tone as Gaksch, Play Times Oliver Manne found the game's penalty shootout sequences to be its only exciting part and felt mixed regarding the audio, but criticized its slow-pacing and certain aspects of the visual presentation like the "unclean" screen scrolling, sprite flickering and limited animations, writing that "after just a few minutes of play, Hyper Soccer developed into a true tragedy".
+In a similar tone as Gaksch, Play Time's Oliver Manne found the game's penalty shootout sequences to be its only exciting part and felt mixed regarding the audio, but criticized its slow-pacing and certain aspects of the visual presentation like the "unclean" screen scrolling, sprite flickering and limited animations, writing that "after just a few minutes of play, Hyper Soccer developed into a true tragedy".
 In contrast to the German publications, Consoles Plus Robert Barbe was more positive towards the title, commending its graphics, realistic animations, rhythmic music, simple but responsive controls, and longevity.

 Joysticks Jean-François Morisse and Joypads Alain Huyghues-Lacour regarded it as one of the better football games on the Nintendo Entertainment System when compared to previous releases on the platform like Soccer, Goal! and Kick Off.
 Both Morisse and Huyghues-Lacour gave positive remarks to the visuals, sprite animations, sound and controls.
 Player Ones Christophe Delpierre concurred with Morisse and Lacour, regarding it as one of the best football games on NES, and noting that its playability was "exemplary".
 Superjuegos Carlos Yuste criticized Hyper Soccer for its "monotonous" graphics, due to lack of audience on the field and score marker, as well as not respecting the original colors of each team, in addition to the repetitive music.
 However, Yuste found its difficulty fair, and noted that the character movements were "very acceptable" for an 8-bit console.